A Remark on Gelfand Duality for Spectral Triples: Introduction

-Typical examples of such (anti-)equivalences are listed below, itemized by the name of the people who worked them out: \begin{itemize} \item \emph{Hilbert:} between algebraic sets and finitely generated algebras over an algebraically closed field~\cite{H}; \item \emph{Stone:} between totally disconnected compact Hausdorff topological spaces and Boolean algebras~\cite{St1,St2}; \item \emph{Gel'fand-Na\u\i mark:} between the category of continuous maps of compact Hausdorff topological spaces and the category of unital involutive homomorphisms of unital commutative C*-algebras\footnote{Or more generally between the category of proper continuous maps of locally compact Hausdorff spaces and the category of involutive homomorphisms of commutative C*-algebras.}~\cite{G2,GN}; \item \emph{Halmos-von Neumann:} between the category of measurable maps of measure spaces and the category of unital involutive homomorphisms of commutative von Neumann algebras;\footnote{The origin of a dual treatment of measure theory (at least for locally compact Hausdorff spaces) can be traced back to F.~Riesz-A.~Makov-S.~Kakutani-A.~Weil theorem~\cite{Rie,Ma,K,W}, but the proof that a measure space can be recovered from a commutative von Neumann algebra is due to P.~Halmos-J.~von Neumann~\cite{HvN}.} \item \emph{Serre-Swan:} between the category of vector bundle maps of finite-dimensional locally trivial vector bundles over a compact Hausdorff topological space and the category of homomorphisms of finite projective modules over a commutative unital C*-algebra~\cite{Se,Sw}; \item \emph{Cartier-Grothendieck:} between the category of commutative schemes (ringed spaces) in algebraic geometry and the category of topoi (sheaves over topological spaces);\footnote{As reported by I.~Dolgachev in his useful historical review~\cite[Section~1]{D}, the idea of P.~Cartier (1957) that affine schemes are in duality with ringed spaces of the form $\Sp (\As)$ was developed by Grothendieck in the full theory of schemes.} \item \emph{Takahashi:} between the category of Hilbert bundles on (different) compact Hausdorff spaces and the category of Hilbert C*-modules over (different) commutative unital C*-algebras~\cite{Ta1,Ta2}; \end{itemize}
+Typical examples of such (anti-)equivalences are listed below, itemized by the name of the people who worked them out: \begin{itemize} \item \emph{Hilbert:} between algebraic sets and finitely generated algebras over an algebraically closed field~\cite{H}; \item \emph{Stone:} between totally disconnected compact Hausdorff topological spaces and Boolean algebras~\cite{St1,St2}; \item \emph{Gel'fand-Na\u\i mark:} between the category of continuous maps of compact Hausdorff topological spaces and the category of unital involutive homomorphisms of unital commutative C*-algebras~\cite{G2,GN}; \item \emph{Halmos-von Neumann:} between the category of measurable maps of measure spaces and the category of unital involutive homomorphisms of commutative von Neumann algebras~\cite{HvN}; \item \emph{Serre-Swan:} between the category of vector bundle maps of finite-dimensional locally trivial vector bundles over a compact Hausdorff topological space and the category of homomorphisms of finite projective modules over a commutative unital C*-algebra~\cite{Se,Sw}; \item \emph{Cartier-Grothendieck:} between the category of commutative schemes (ringed spaces) in algebraic geometry and the category of topoi (sheaves over topological spaces); see I.~Dolgachev's historical notes ~\cite[Section~1]{D}; \item \emph{Takahashi:} between the category of Hilbert bundles on (different) compact Hausdorff spaces and the category of Hilbert C*-modules over (different) commutative unital C*-algebras~\cite{Ta1,Ta2}; \end{itemize}

 Even more dualities arise when the spaces in question are equipped with additional structure, most notably a group structure or the like (see Pontryagin-Van Kampen~\cite{Po,VK}, Tannaka-Kre\u\i n~\cite{Ta,Kr} and Doplicher-Roberts~\cite{DR}).